 Use the timer to program the start time of the optional engine coolant heater.
-Refer to "Other Features" chapter for additional information.
+Refer to "Other Features" chapter and supplied manufacturer's manual for additional information.

 LOW-BUOY CONTROL VALVE (OPTION) (8)

 Toggle back the control lever to lower the coach by about four inches.
 Returning the lever to the normal (forward) position raises the vehicle back to its normal height.